Happy Festivus 2009

 Yes, I'm about 5 days behind making this post, but other things caught my attention and I do have one full time jobs and a couple of side things that keeps me busy (BTW - that's why I don't consider myself a full-time blogger).
 Anyway, the NYTimes had an article called MySpace Mini-Episodes, Courtesy of Honda and I went through the entire article and test drove the TJ Hooker episode and I think this is an absolutely wonderful idea.
 Here's the basic idea:

 Seriously, it is brilliant.
-I can't really see it hurting DVD sales and to be blunt it may eNancy_mven help.
+I can't really see it hurting DVD sales and to be blunt it may even help.
 How many of you are going to run out and buy the Facts of Life in DVD?
 (Did anyone else have a crush on Nancy McKeon besides myself while in school?)
 Plus it introduces these shows to a generation that will never see them because they've probably outlived their TV syndication usefulness .

 I watched the TJ Hooker episode and you could definitely get a feel for the show and the plot.
 That is, bad guy on the loose, James T Kirk chases him but fails at first, Heather Locklear make it look easy being sexy, and then Kirk fights the villain and wins in the end rescuing his partner.
 It was enjoyable, fast watching, virtually commercial free, and looked great on the little screen.